sudheerj/reactjs-interview-questions/README.md

 }
 ```

-The above code snippets reveals that this.props behavior is different only with in the constructor.
+The above code snippets reveals that this.props behavior is different with in the constructor only.
 It would be same outside the constructor.

 41. ### What is reconciliation?